rust-lang/chalk/chalk-engine/src/README.md

     (Rc<?V>: Debug) :- (?V: Debug)
 ```

+### Delegation between tables

-**Delegation between tables.** Now that the active strand from T0 has
+Now that the active strand from T0 has created the table T1, it can
-created the table T1, it can try to extract an answer.
-It does this
+try to extract an answer.
+It does this via that same `ensure_answer`
-via that same `ensure_answer` operation we saw before.
-In this case,
+operation we saw before.
+In this case, the strand would invoke
-the strand would invoke `ensure_answer(T1, A0)`, since we will start
+`ensure_answer(T1, A0)`, since we will start with the first
-with the first answer.
-This will cause T1 to activate its first
+answer.
+This will cause T1 to activate its first strand, `u32: Debug
-strand, `u32: Debug :-`.
+:-`.

 This strand is somewhat special: it has no subgoals at all.
 This means
 that the goal is proven.
 We can therefore add `u32: Debug` to the set